mapaiva/node-wos/README.md

 ![node-wos](http://i.imgur.com/QmqSPwv.png)

 # node-wos
-Node What Operation System - Utility for operation system informations
+Node What Operation System - Utility for operating system information.

 ## What is this?
-`node-wos` is a small wrapper to help you with the most commom operation system informations.
+`node-wos` is a small wrapper to help you with the most commom operating system information.

 ## Installation